NCAR/piwrf-teachingbox/pages/pi_wrf_ngss.md

 The Next-Generation Science Standards (NGSS) are designed to standardize expectations for skills and knowledge.
-Specifically, these standards list the skills and knowledgs that K-12 students should be able to apply across various science disciplines.
+Specifically, these standards list the skills and knowledge that K-12 students should be able to apply across various science disciplines.
 NGSS utilizes a research-based approach to K-12 science education.
 This approach allows educators to design more creative and engaging learning experiences, and to connect science to the